Lauretta Lamptey: Work

-Lauretta Lamptey has worked in various capacities.
-She has been the head of the Capital Markets Group at Ecobank Ghana.
-She moved from there to become head of corporate finance at Cal Merchant Bank.
-She is also known to have provided legal, financial and investment advice to the Government of Ghana on transactions related to mining, energy and natural resources.
+In 1990, Lauretta Lamptey was the head of the Capital Markets Group at Ecobank Ghana.
+She moved from there to become head of corporate finance at Cal Merchant Bank in 1996.
+In 1999, she joined Loita Capital Partners International as a legal and corporate finance adviser.
+She worked in this capacity until 2001.
+From 2004 to 2007, she worked on consulting assignments with Letsema Consulting and Advisory.

+Lamptey is also known to have provided legal, financial and investment advice to the Government of Ghana on transactions related to mining, energy and natural resources.
 She is on the board of directors of the Ghana Commercial Bank.
 She has also been on the Securities Discount Company (SDC) and Gliksten W. A. and is a founder member of the board of the Ghana Stock Exchange.

 Commission on Human Rights and Administrative Justice

 Lauretta was sworn in as the Commissioner on 26 July 2011 by President John Atta Mills.
 Her appointment proved popular with gender activists including Adjoa Bame of NETRIGHT.
 She was removed in November 2015 by President Mahama following investigations by the Chief Justice of Ghana following allegations made against her.